Governing accelerating Universe via newly reconstructed Hubble parameter by employing empirical data simulations: Observational data set's Analyses and Results

 \subsection{Cosmic Chronometer (CC) Data Observations}

-The CC method is a simple technique to measure the Hubble parameter, H(z), as a function of redshift, independent of the cosmological model.
+The CC method is a simple technique to measure the Hubble parameter, $H(z)$, as a function of redshift independent of the cosmological model.
 It relies on the relationship between time and redshift in an FLRW metric and is given by

 By obtaining $dt$ and $dz$ with sufficient precision, $H(z)$ can be measured in cosmology independently.
-While $\delta z /z \lesssim 0.001$ accuracy in redshift measurement is achievable, the main challenge lies in obtaining a robust estimate of the differential age evolution, $dt$.
+While $\delta z /z \lesssim 0.001$ accuracy in redshift measurement is achievable, the main challenge lies in obtaining an estimate of the differential age evolution, $dt$.
 This requires the use of a `chronometer'.
 Passive stellar populations are ideal candidates as cosmic chronometers, as they evolve on much longer timescales compared to their age difference.
-This relationship allows astronomers to infer the expansion rate of the universe at different points in time, providing insight into the fundamental properties of the universe.
-R. Jimenez and A. Loeb \cite{jimlo} introduced a technique for retrieving HP data directly by calculating $dz/dt$ at a specific value of $z$.
+This relationship allows astronomers to infer the expansion rate of the Universe at different points in time, providing insight into the fundamental properties of the Universe.
+The methods discussed in the article \citep{Koksbang:2021qqc} estimate the expansion rate of the Universe, and it highlights how their results can be affected by assumptions about the Universe's structure.
+R. Jimenez and A. Loeb \citep{Jimenez:2001gg} introduced a technique for retrieving HP data directly by calculating $dz/dt$ at a specific value of $z$.

-The primary advantage of the CC approach is its ability to directly estimate the expansion history of the universe without the need for any prior cosmological assumptions.
+The primary advantage of the CC approach is its ability to directly estimate the expansion history of the Universe without the need for any prior cosmological assumptions.
 This characteristic makes it an ideal framework for rigorously testing various cosmological models.
-Moreover, the CC method offers a cosmology-independent way to estimate the universe's expansion history.
-However, its main challenge lies in systematic uncertainties, stemming from Stellar Population Synthesis (SPS) model choice, stellar metallicity estimation, Star Formation History (SFH) assumptions, and residual star formation.
+Moreover, the CC method offers a cosmology-independent way to estimate the Universe's expansion history.
+However, its main challenge lies in systematic uncertainties, arising from Stellar Population Synthesis (SPS) model choice, stellar metallicity estimation, Star Formation History (SFH) assumptions, and residual star formation.
 Addressing these uncertainties is crucial for accurate $H(z)$ measurements.

-Many recent studies have incorporated the CC data sets by analyzing their covariance matrix \cite{moresco2020}.
-The covariance matrix, denoted as $C_{ij}$, encompasses various contributions, including statistical errors ($C_{ij}^{stat}$), contamination from young components ($C_{ij}^{young}$), dependence on the chosen model ($C_{ij}^{model}$), and uncertainties related to stellar metallicity ($C_{ij}^{stemet}$), the covariance matrix associated with the CC method can be expressed as
+Many recent studies have incorporated the CC data sets by analyzing their covariance matrix by \citep{Moresco:2020fbm}.
+The covariance matrix, denoted as $C_{ij}$, encompasses various contributions, including statistical errors ($C_{ij}^{stat}$), errors from young components ($C_{ij}^{young}$), dependence on the chosen model ($C_{ij}^{model}$), and uncertainties related to stellar metallicity ($C_{ij}^{stemet}$), the covariance matrix associated with the CC method can be expressed as

 Specifically, the model covariance, $C_{ij}^{model}$, can be further broken down into different components, each representing a distinct source of uncertainty.
 These components include uncertainties from the star formation history ($C_{ij}^{SFH}$), the initial mass function ($C_{ij}^{IMF}$), the stellar library ($C_{ij}^{Ste.Lib}$), and the stellar population synthesis model ($C_{ij}^{SPS}$).
 Thus, the model covariance is expressed as